DMalliaros/cv/README.md

 npm run start:prod
 ```

-To start a local http server run the follow
+To start a local http server run the follow.
+This will start a local in port 9000
 ```
 npm run server:dev
 ```